Rishabbh-Sahu/intent_and_slot_classification/README.md

 #### For training
 - python training.py

+With HF Fast-tokenizer - To expedite training data pre-processing by leveraging offset_mapping to create tags as per tokenizer's sub-token split
+- python training_fastTokenizer.py

 #### Scores
 - Training accuracy after 5-epoch : sequence acc ~ 99% and slot acc ~96%
 - Validation accuracy : sequence acc ~ 99% and slot acc ~96%

 #### Future scope
-1) Implementing Fast-tokenizer by Huggingface to expedite training data pre-processing by leveraging offset_mapping to create tags as per tokenizer's sub-token split.
-2) Using Flask, open up an 'End point' for testing the model and exposing it to Postman etc. to further query the model
+Using Flask, open up an 'End point' for testing the model and exposing it to Postman etc. to further query the model

 #### Acknowledgement:
 @article https://arxiv.org/pdf/1805.10190.pdf